Working with Resource Monitors¶

 Execute a SHOW RESOURCE MONITORS command.

-In addition, with any role, you can use the SHOW WAREHOUSES command to view the warehouses owned by the role (or for which the role has been granted USAGE privilege).
+In addition, using any role, you can execute a SHOW WAREHOUSES command to view the warehouses owned by the role (or for which the role has been granted USAGE privilege).
 The output includes the resource monitor, if any, to which the warehouse is assigned.